DerekLeeCS/Computational_Cognitive_Science/Documentation.md

 >
 > % initialize runps component of ps

 Sets parameters for running the model.
-Based on the type of structure.
+Depends on the form being tested.

 # scaledata.m